usexfg/fuego-services/README.md

 # Market API-s

-These are APIs that will give you market info for CCX
+These are APIs that will give you market info for XFG

 * /market/info -> This gives you general info for the market.